Coffee Trends14 min read Updated

 Micro-lot Madness: When Smaller = Better

-• The roaster has actually visited the farm
+• The roaster has actually visited the farm and can document the relationship

 Limited Edition & Seasonal Drops